Latest information on the Coronavirus

 The Bay CE School Support Board

-Click here or on the image below to view The Bay CE School Support Board.
+Click here to view The Bay CE School Support Board.
 It has useful tools, resources and activities, along with instructions on accessing work from home.

 Click here to view The Bay Primary Coronavirus Risk Assessment

 Click here to view The Bay Secondary Coronavirus Risk Assessment

 What happens if there is a confirmed case of cornonavirus (COVID-19) in the school?

 Click here to view the remote learning plan

 Click here to view a helpful sheet on how to access How my Homework, Google classroom and other useful information.

 Click here to view tutorial videos for parent/student log in, Google Classroom & home learning video.

 Click here to view information about ‘Active Learn’ Maths work for Secondary students.
 Work will be uploaded to this platform and feedback will be given.